Pregnancy Care 6 min read

 For specific guidance and information related to your country, consult your local ministry of health or healthcare provider.

-Nutrition and Diet
+First Trimester Milestones: Nutrition and Diet

 Maintaining a healthy and balanced diet is essential for expectant mothers to ensure both their well-being and the proper development of their growing baby.
 Here are some dietary recommendations for expectant mothers:

 • Iron: Iron is needed to support increased blood volume during pregnancy and to prevent anemia.
 Good sources include lean meats, poultry, fish, beans, and fortified cereals.
-Pair iron-rich foods with vitamin C-rich foods like citrus fruits to enhance iron absorption.
+Pair iron-rich foods with vitamin C-rich foods like citrus fruits to improve iron absorption.

 • Protein: Protein is necessary for your baby’s growth.
 Include lean meats, poultry, fish, eggs, dairy products, beans, lentils, and nuts in your diet.